NavyaG-lab/Tech-writer/itaipu/create_basic_dataset.md

  - Is the name of the folder you're going to store it in adequate?
  - Does the name of the Class matched the name of its file?
  - Is the attribute "name" int this format "dataset/folder-class-name"?
  - Are the Datasets you use imported?
-Are their name stored into a "datasetName" variable, which is then used to retreive them from the "datasets" variable?
+Are their name stored into a "datasetName" variable, which is then used to retrieve them from the "datasets" variable?
  - Is your code well partitioned in small functions?
  - Does your code return the columns with the names and types you declared in attributes?